Φ

 The field is not embedded in spacetime; it is the medium of extension itself.

-Physics describes this field from the outside — as the geometry of spacetime curvature, as quantum fields propagating through a metric.
-Contemplatives describe it from the inside — as the felt quality of awareness, as the space in which experience arises.
+Physics describes this field from the outside: as the geometry of spacetime curvature, as quantum fields propagating through a metric.
+Contemplatives describe it from the inside: as the felt quality of awareness, as the space in which experience arises.
 The framework identifies them as descriptions of the same field from opposite ends of the same traversal.

 III.
-Mind as Filter
+The Boundary as Filter

 Principle